 As such, it is vitally important that you include relevant keywords within these headers whenever possible, but it is also important that your header tags are structured appropriately.
 Some WordPress themes do not follow best practice in this regard, so you may want to check your header tags now.
 In brief:

-- On all other pages, the <h1> tag should be the headline (i.e. of the post/page)
+- On all other pages, the <h1> tag should be the headline (i.e. of the specific post/page/archive).

 That way, your homepage has the best chance of ranking for your site’s name, and other pages have the best chance of ranking for whatever specific topic they are covering.

-Furthermore, <h2> and <h3> tags should be free for use as contextually relevant sub-headers.
+Furthermore, <h2> and <h3> tags (and all the other Hs after that) should be free for use as contextually relevant sub-headers.
 What your theme shouldn’t be doing is using those tags for wasteful purposes (e.g. for the headline “recommended posts” in a sidebar widget – that does not help the search engines at all).
 For further information on how to correctly structure header tags, check out this in-depth post by Joost de Valk.

 8. Instructing Search Engines to Index Too Much